-Agency Mission The mission of the South Carolina Department of Insurance (Department) is to protect the insurance consumers, the public interest and the insurance marketplace by ensuring the solvency of insurers, enforcing and implementing the insurance laws of this State, and regulating the insurance industry in an efficient, courteous, responsive, fair, and equitable manner.
-AGENCY VISION The Department of Insurance envisions a competitive and financially stable insurance marketplace.
+AGENCY MISSION The mission of the South Carolina Department of Insurance (Department) is to protect the insurance consumers, the public interest and the insurance marketplace by ensuring the solvency of insurers, enforcing and implementing the insurance laws of this State, and regulating the insurance industry in an efficient, courteous, responsive, fair, and equitable manner.

+The Department of Insurance envisions a competitive and financially stable insurance marketplace.
 To this end, the Department regulates the insurance marketplace by firmly and fairly implementing and enforcing the insurance laws.
-Does the agency have a ny major or minor recommendations (internal or external) that would allow the agency to
+AGENCY VISION